littletoyrobots/EUCMonitoringRedux/Readme.md

 This is a continuation of the [EUCMonitoring Platform](http://bretty.me.uk/free-citrix-xendesktop-7-monitoring-platform/) that is based on Powershell and FREE!
 It will check all the key components of your End User Computer estate and give you a visual dashboard as to its current health.
 It is currently focused on Citrix but will eventually be branched out to cover VMware and Microsoft Technologies.

 This continuation is organized in such a way that you could take advantage of the [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) agent for collecting and reporting metrics.
+In its simplest form, the telegraf agent works like a scheduled task running every 5 minutes, invoking a powershell script that outputs to Influx Line Protocol.
+Telegraf takes that output and redirects it to any of its supported time series databases.
+I like InfluxDB.
+We then configure Grafana to point to InfluxDB and visualize the results.
+It will create a local log file of any errors it finds, and will eventually make the static HTML file as well.

 ## Motivation